Eat Here Now: Boston’s 10 Hottest Restaurants

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 Where to eat tonight?
-It can be hard to keep up with knowing where the buzz is, so we’ve gathered a few of the most notable additions to the dining scene here, as well as a few established spots that are giving us reason to return right now.
+It can be hard to keep up with knowing where the buzz is, so we’ve gathered a few of the most notable additions to the dining scene here, as well as established spots that are giving us exciting reasons to return right now.
 Keep coming back here for regular updates, and new inspiration on where to get dinner tonight.
-[Updated September 3, 2021]
+[Updated December 1, 2021]

 It’s no surprise that this brand-new addition to Back Bay came out of the gate as one of the hottest destinations in town.
 For starters, it’s a glitzy, Old Europe-inspired rooftop restaurant at the Newbury Hotel, with a glass roof and retractable walls of windows offering open-air dining and views of the Public Garden.
 In addition, it’s the first Boston restaurant from the aptly named Major Food Group, whose portfolio includes Michelin-starred restaurants around the world.
 Between the sumptuous pastas (say, spicy lobster capellini), fancified pizzas (topped with littleneck clams or black truffle, perhaps) and a signature Florentine-style steak for two, Contessa is an Italian stunner poised to replicate the group’s success here in the Hub.